Georgia Tech Women's Basketball

 The response and participation from Metro Atlanta schools for the Jacket 2 Jacket Reading Program has been tremendous.
 Jacket 2 Jacket is an initiative created by the Georgia Tech Women's Basketball team, in partnership with the Atlanta Dream, to promote and encourage children to learn through reading.
 This program originated early during Coach Joseph's tenure, as she is very connected in the Atlanta community and wanted to use her platform to encourage reading in Metro Atlanta Schools.

-Last year, more than 2,000 children participated in the Georgia Tech women's basketball Jacket to Jacket reading program and, collectively, these students read more than 1 million pages!
+Last year, 34 schools participated in the Georgia Tech women's basketball Jacket to Jacket reading program and, collectively, these students read more than 2 million pages!

-The longstanding program was refreshed last year thanks to a program sponsorship from Georgia United Credit Union!
-Additionally, this year we are ecstatic that the Atlanta Dream will be partnering with us.
-We are excited for the new prizes and incentives that will surround the program this year!
+The longstanding program was refreshed in 2015 thanks to a program sponsorship from Georgia United Credit Union!
+Additionally, we are ecstatic that the Atlanta Dream will be partnering with us again this year.
+We are excited for the new prizes and incentives that will surround the program!

 A snapshot of the program is listed below: